Data quality: The key ingredient in a data-driven strategy

 Another symptom suggesting a lack of data strategy is poor data quality.
 For example, some of your data provides location information about an individual prospect in Florida.
 Still, in another set of data, that prospect’s information places them at the global office in Tokyo.
 Where are they, Florida or Japan?
 How can Sales Ops correctly assign or even market to this lead?
 It’s up to you to ensure that the data you’re sending out is accurate, and your data strategy enables you to avoid mismatched data that’ll make everyone question the accuracy of all your data.

 Data quality: the lifeblood of every company

-Data isn’t used just in sales and marketing.
+Data isn’t used just in data-driven sales and marketing strategies.
 It’s the critical link and bond between and across departments, platforms, and apps.
 And it needs to work for everyone.
 RevOps automation helps you solve even more issues, starting with managing different data types and formats across multiple sources.
 It works by bringing in data from numerous sources to aggregate it, ensuring that it’s unified, standardized, and transformed to be functional and consistent.
 From there, teams can disseminate that refined data to all the systems and platforms that need it.
 When you orchestrate data across your organization, you can be sure that everyone’s looking at the same base information—no silos.
 It’s not just sales and marketing that needs the information.
 Product, finance, and executive teams also rely on it.
 Ensuring that the data’s both clean and consistent is critical.

 Deduplication: a data strategy for when you see double